Ponifty/bootstrap-restaurant-website/README.md

 # bootstrap-restaurant-website

-Restaurant website using bootstrap v5 and sass(scss) personnalisation
+Restaurant website using bootstrap v5 and scss personnalisation